Anonymous-CPWS/CPWS/README.md

 Our project is built based on Python, Pytorch and Wrench.
 We sincerely thank the efforts of all the researchers!

 **Quick examples**
+Train a model with data-label pair in supervised manner.

 **Reference**